oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 An endpoint to ***Delete*** Payment / Invoice Link based on ***payment_link_id*** or ***partner_tx_id*** that is still active and a payment method has not been selected.

-> Below is an example code for delete invoice

 ```shell
 curl -X DELETE \
   https://partner.oyindonesia.com/api/payment-checkout/{payment_link_id_or_partner_tx_id}\